mobile app bar

 “Although their asking prices were too steep, Los Angeles also inquired about Jakob Poeltl with Toronto and Jalen Duren with Detroit, sources confirmed.”

-Fans are still recovering from Pelinka’s tremendous ability to acquire Doncic.
-One fan jokingly claimed the success of the Luka trade got to the Lakers’ head in their pursuit of a big man stating, “Lakers thought they could fleece another team.”
+While fans are still recovering from Pelinka’s incredible ability to acquire Doncic, many are surprised by the latest development.
+However, some are willing to look at the lighter side of things.
+One fan jokingly claimed the success of the Luka trade got to the Lakers’ head in their pursuit of a big man, stating, “Lakers thought they could fleece another team.”

 Williams wasn’t a player that people believed to be available for trade.
 The trade is a big deal since it gives the Lakers a much-needed presence at the center position with the absence of AD.